mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

    The API for the Service Server callback is a bit weird in that needs the :code:`Response` as an argument.
    This API `might change <https://github.com/ros2/rclpy/issues/464>`_, but for now this is what we got.

-We play around with the :code:`WhatIsThePoint.Request` a bit and use that result to popule a :code:`WhatIsThePoint.Response`, as follows
+We play around with the :code:`WhatIsThePoint.Request` a bit and use that result to populate a :code:`WhatIsThePoint.Response`, as follows

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_server_node.py
    :language: python